microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/Readme.md

 ## Challenge 3 - Create a Business Case

+The Business case capability helps you build a business proposal to understand how Azure can bring the most value to your business.

+It highlights:

+- On-premises vs Azure total cost of ownership.
+- Year on year cashflow analysis.
+- Resource utilization based insights to identify servers and workloads that are ideal for cloud.
+- Quick wins for migration and modernization including end of support Windows OS and SQL versions.
+- Long term cost savings by moving from a capital expenditure model to an Operating expenditure model, by paying for only what you use.

+Other key features:

+- Helps remove guess work in your cost planning process and adds data insights driven calculations.
+- It can be generated in just a few clicks after you have performed discovery using the Azure Migrate appliance.
+- The feature is automatically enabled for existing Azure Migrate projects.

 ### Goal

 The goal of this exercise is to create a business case.
 The Business case capability helps you build a business proposal to understand how Azure can bring the most value to your business.
 It highlights: